davegarvey/tyk-jenkins-cicd-sync/readme.md

 ### Dump

 > Dump will extract policies and APIs from a target (dashboard) and place them in a directory of your choosing.
 It will also generate a spec file that can be used for sync.

+Dump does not delete files, it will update and create files.
+So deleted APIs will remain as files on the disk, but the reference to the file will be removed from the `.tyk.json` file so that it will not be included in any operations.